 Step 7: Find the main paragraph and write, in words, the amount the grantee is paying for the property.
 Then, write the numerical representation of this amount.

 Step 8: Next, write the name of the grantor again, followed by the term “grantor.”
 Record the grantor’s address after “residing at.”
 The address needs to follow this order: street address, county, city, state.

 Step 9: After “quitclaims to,” write the grantee’s name and address using the same order.

 Step 10: Find the words “Count, Washington, to-wit,” and record the property’s county again.
 After this, write the full legal description for the property.

 Step 11: On the second page the grantor will sign and print their name, then add their mailing address.
 This needs to be done in the presence of a notary.
 The notary must notarize the document.

-Step 12: Turn the document in to the Washington County Recorder’s Office in the property’s county.
+Step 12: Turn the document over to the Washington County Recorder’s Office in the property’s county.
 If the county has fees or additional forms required, file these with the document.